 Proposals to improve road safety and traffic management will be fully supported.
-These should include combined footway and cycle ways and links between housing zones and community services.
+These should include combined footway and cycle ways and links between housing areas and community services.

-Developer contributions and Community Infrastructure Levy payments will be sought towards the following within the parish:
+Developer contributions through Section 106 or agreements and Community Infrastructure Levy payments will be sought towards the following within the parish: